 These pigments protect the leaves from the harmful by-products of photosynthesis.
 Without them photosynthetic components would destroy themselves.

 Anthocyanin are responsible for the reds, oranges, pinks, purples, and blues in fruits and flowers, and also the brilliant red and orange colors of fall leaves.
 These compounds are made midway through autumn and are used to block the photosynthesis systems from bright sunlight as the chlorophyll breaks down.
-Plants that do not turn red in fall are usually more resistant to bright sunlight, and therefore don’t need to produce the red pigments.
-Due to this protective property of red pigments, many times the outer most leaves of a tree will be more red than the inner leaves that are shaded by the outer leaves will be more yellow in color.
+Plants that do not turn red in fall are usually more resistant to bright sunlight and, therefore, don’t need to produce the red pigments.
+Due to this protective property of red pigments, many times the outer most leaves of a tree will be more red than the inner leaves that are shaded by the outer leaves. which will be more yellow in color.

 The most important factor in the amount of color that will be seen within a year is the weather during the color change.
 Cool, sunny weather will result in very bright fall colors because more pigments will have to be produced to protect the leaves from sun damage.
 While cool weather is good, a hard frost may destroy the leaf tissue before all of the colors are able to come out.
 Warm weather will increase the speed at which the components are broken down and decrease the amount of red pigments that are produced in the leaves.